PiotrIT2015/EthicalHacker/README.md

 - with 'port-scanner.py' you could receive response from hosts through ports which you will type.
 I tried, in the time of university, to implement it in Java[additionaly I'd like to present data on chart, but I couldn't fix it, because there wasn't, i.e.ChatGPT]

+- the explanation why 'get-cookies.py' is important you can find in 'Google dorks.md'